 IR-2012-94, Nov.
 20, 2012 — The IRS is extending until Dec.
 7 the diesel fuel penalty waiver, due to expire today, for New Jersey and parts of New York.

 Retirement Plans Can Make Loans, Hardship Distributions to Sandy Victims

 IR-2012-93, Nov.
 16, 2012— 401(k)s and similar employer-sponsored retirement plans can make loans and hardship distributions to victims of Hurricane Sandy and members of their families.

 IRS Advisory Council Issues 2012 Annual Report

 IR-2012-92, Nov.
-15, 2012 WASHINGTON — One of the Internal Revenue Service’s main advisory panels for tax administration today issued its 2012 annual report, covering a range of key issues affecting taxpayers.
+15, 2012 — One of the Internal Revenue Service’s main advisory panels for tax administration today issued its 2012 annual report, covering a range of key issues affecting taxpayers.

 IRS Warns Consumers of Possible Scams Relating to Hurricane Sandy Relief

 IR-2012-91, Nov.
 9, 2012 — Taxpayers should watch out for scams in the wake of Hurricane Sandy.

 IR-2012-90, Nov.
 8, 2012 –– The IRS announced today that its Applications Development group has achieved Capability Maturity Model Integration Level 3.
 The IRS is the only large civilian U.S. government agency to have achieved this level of process maturity.